 University of Luxembourg’s High-Performance Computing systems remain operational, technical and non-technical staff are working from home

 As a precaution against the spread of the COVID-19 coronavirus, the UL High-Performance Computing is following requirements set forth by the University of Luxembourg to prevent onsite staff and restrict activity on the campus to the strict minimum.
-Currently, these requirements are in effect as of Monday, 16 March, 2020, until further notice.
+These requirements are in effect as of Monday, 16 March, 2020, and were relaxed on July 1st, 2020.

 At this time, ULHPC systems remain operational.
 Staff involved in the management of these systems are continuing to work remotely to ensure at best their continued function.
 However, onsite activities within the Centre de Calcul (CDC) are cancelled until further notice.
 In particular: